 スカイロジック Official site

-We received a question from a customer using the image inspection software EasyInspector: "Can inverter fluorescent lights not be dimmed?"
-We inform customers using EasyInspector that "if the inspection does not have issues with indoor fluorescent lights or inverter fluorescent lights, there is no need to use expensive lighting."
-Many LED lights have separate lighting and power components, and they can be dimmed using a knob on the power unit, so I thought this question was quite natural.
-In fact, there are various methods for adjusting brightness: 1) Dimming 2) Aperture of the lens (in the case of industrial cameras) 3) Camera exposure time and gain settings In other words, in principle, if any one of the above three can be adjusted, brightness can be controlled.
-So, what is the best method for adjustment?
-(Figure 1) This is a photo of part of a plastic bottle cap.
+We received a question from a customer using the image inspection software EasyInspector, asking, "Can inverter fluorescent lights not be dimmed?"
+We inform customers using EasyInspector that "if there are no issues with inspections using indoor fluorescent lights or inverter fluorescent lights, there is no need to use expensive lighting."
+Many LED lights have separate lighting and power units, and since the power unit can be dimmed with a knob, I thought such questions were natural.
+In fact, there are various methods for adjusting brightness: 1) Dimming 2) Aperture of the lens (in the case of industrial cameras) 3) Camera exposure time and gain settings In other words, in principle, if any of the above three can be adjusted, brightness can be controlled.
+So, what is the best method to use for adjustment?
+(Figure 1) This is a photograph of part of a bottle cap.
 The focus is set on the bottom of the cap.
 Both images have the same brightness, but you can see that the left image has the focus extending to the edge of the cap compared to the right.
 This is referred to as "having a deep depth of field."

 Related Link - https://skylogiq.co.jp/index.php/2012/08/09/chouko…